 Support and enhance the role of the Informatics Nurse to improve the safety, quality and efficiency of health care delivery.

-Greater Delaware Valley ANIA Chapter (GDV.ANIA) formally known as Delaware Valley Nursing & Computer Network (DVNCN)
+Greater Delaware Valley ANIA Chapter (GDV-ANIA) was formerly known as Delaware Valley Nursing & Computer Network (DVNCN).

 Greater Delaware Valley ANIA, originally founded as DVNCN in the late 1980s in the Philadelphia area by a small group of acute care nurses who worked with computer systems, primarily in hospitals.
 The organization has grown to more than 400 active members from a variety of healthcare settings.

 Since GDV-ANIA's inception, Nursing Informatics (NI) has become a body of knowledge studied at both the undergraduate and graduate level.
 In 1992, the American Nurses Association (ANA) recognized Nursing Informatics as a specialty.
 The American Nurses Credentialing Center (ANCC) Informatics Nurse board certification shortly followed.